-There is no market for the Units and it is not anticipated that any market will develop.
-In order to provide Limited Partners with liquidity, the General Partner intends to implement a Liquidity Event when a sufficient portion of the Partnership's Oil & Gas Royalties have reached a stage of production stability which, in the opinion of the General Partner, allows them to be fairly valued and sold and in any event before December 31, 2015.
-The tax implications of the Liquidity Event to Limited Partners will vary substantially depending on the nature of the transaction.
+There is no market for the Oil & Gas Royalty Income Class Units and it is not anticipated that any market will develop.
+In order to provide Oil & Gas Royalty Income Class Limited Partners with liquidity, the General Partner intends to implement a Liquidity Event in late 2015, and in any event before December 31, 2016.
+The tax implications of the Liquidity Event to Oil & Gas Royalty Income Class Limited Partners will vary depending on the nature of the transaction but will generally be a taxable transaction.
 See "Canadian Federal Income Tax Considerations" for a discussion of the tax implications of the various Liquidity Events.
-The General Partner will attempt to structure the Liquidity Event in a manner that is most tax effective to Limited Partners after taking into account the amounts realizable under different structures.
-In all cases, the amount distributed to Limited Partners will be net of all liabilities payable and amounts owing to the General Partner, including the General Partner's Share.
+In all cases, the amount distributed to Oil & Gas Royalty Income Class Limited Partners will be net of all liabilities payable and amounts owing to the General Partner, including the General Partner's Share.